bgroveben/DataScienceFromScratch/README.md

 The code is written in Python 2.7.12, EXCEPT for Chapter 1, which I did in Python 3.4.3.

 I am here:
-Chapter 2 pp134 "args and kwargs"
+Chapter 3 Visualizing Data p140